 If your credit score has gotten a significant boost, you may also be able to refinance and get a better rate.
 For example, depending on the specifics of the loan, a 20-point increase in your credit score could reduce your rate and help you save thousands of dollars in interest over the life of the loan.

 While adjustable-rate mortgages (ARMs) can save you money on your monthly mortgage payment in the early years of owning a home, once the fixed period ends, your interest rate may increase significantly.
 You can avoid this by switching from an ARM to a fixed-rate mortgage.
 While your new fixed rate will likely be higher than your original adjustable rate, you’ll be protected from future rate increases.
-(On the flipside, if you know you’ll be selling your house in the next few years, switching to an adjustable-rate mortgage could lower your rate and monthly payments until the fixed period ends and/or you sell your house.)

 My personal finances have changed: